Arlington Hall: History

-Arlington Hall came under the aegis of the National Security Agency after this agency was created in 1952.
-From 1945 to 1977, Arlington Hall served as the headquarters of the United States Army Security Agency and, for a brief period in late 1948, the newly formed United States Air Force Security Service (USAFSS) until they relocated to Brooks Air Force Base in San Antonio, Texas.
+Arlington Hall came under the aegis of the National Security Agency after the agency was created in 1952.
+From 1945 to 1977, Arlington Hall was the headquarters of the United States Army Security Agency and for a brief time in late 1948, the newly formed United States Air Force Security Service (USAFSS) until they moved to Brooks Air Force Base in San Antonio, Texas.
 When the United States Army Intelligence and Security Command (INSCOM) was commissioned at Arlington Hall on January 1, 1977, INSCOM absorbed the functions of the Army Security Agency into its operations.
-INSCOM remained at Arlington Hall until the summer of 1989, when INSCOM relocated to Fort Belvoir, Virginia.
+INSCOM remained at Arlington Hall until the summer of 1989, when INSCOM left for Fort Belvoir, Virginia.
 Beginning in January 1963, Arlington Hall served as the premier facility of the newly created Defense Intelligence Agency (DIA).
-In 1984, DIA departed Arlington Hall for their new headquarters on Joint Base Anacostia–Bolling (former Bolling Air Force Base), a move that was complete by December 1984.
+In 1984, DIA departed Arlington Hall for its new headquarters on Joint Base Anacostia–Bolling (former Bolling Air Force Base in Washington, D.C.), a move that was complete by December 1984.

 Arlington Hall was also home in the late 1950s and early 1960s to the Armed Services Technical Information Agency (ASTIA) which disseminated classified research to defense contractors.
 In 1989, the U.S. Department of Defense transferred the eastern portion of Arlington Hall to the Department of State.
 In October 1993, this portion of the site became the National Foreign Affairs Training Center when the State Department's Foreign Service Institute (FSI) moved there from its prior location in the Mayfair Building in Washington, D.C.
 The National Foreign Affairs Training Center was renamed as the George P. Shultz National Foreign Affairs Training Center in a ceremony held on May 29, 2002, named for George P. Shultz, former Secretary of the Treasury and Secretary of State.

 In January 2008, construction workers discovered an unexploded Civil War-era Parrott rifle shell underneath Arlington Hall.
 The shell had a length of one foot and a diameter of five inches.
 U.S. Army explosive ordnance disposal technicians from Fort Belvoir were brought in to dispose of the antique munition.

 Current uses

-The National Park Service listed Arlington Hall on the National Register of Historic Places in 1988.
+The National Park Service determined that Arlington Hall Station Historic District was eligible for inclusion on the National Register of Historic Places on October 7, 1988 (although it has not been officially listed).
 The historic main building of the former girls' school now houses classrooms and administrative offices for components of the Foreign Service Institute, on the campus of the George P. Shultz National Foreign Affairs Training Center.
-The western portion of Arlington Hall site presently houses the Army National Guard Readiness Center, which was named for Herbert R. Temple, Jr. in 2017.
+The western portion of Arlington Hall site presently houses the Army National Guard Readiness Center, which was named for Herbert R. Temple Jr. in 2017.